hashicorp/vault/website/source/docs/internals/architecture.html.md

 audit, credential and secret backends.

 The configuration of those backends must be stored in Vault since they are security sensitive.
-Only users with the correct permisisons should be able to modify them, meaning they cannot be specified outside of the barrier.
+Only users with the correct permissions should be able to modify them, meaning they cannot be specified outside of the barrier.
 By storing them in Vault, any changes to them are protected by the ACL system and tracked by audit logs.